 In What’s It All About?, I described my current working hypothesis for what’s it all about.
 I explained that my current working hypothesis was that our Multiverse was a form of self-replicating mathematical information that I dubbed the FEU – the Fundamental Essence of the Universe.
 In that posting I alluded to Eugene Wigner’s oft-cited paper The Unreasonable Effectiveness of Mathematics in the Natural Sciences (1960), which is available at:

 and to the strange fact that our Universe seems to behave mathematically to an extreme.
 In this model, like in Max Tegmark's Mathematical Universe Hypothesis, our Universe behaves very mathematically because it is a form of self-replicating mathematical information that might replicate by spawning black holes.
-And in my current model the Software Universe is also a form of self-replicating mathematical information based upon binary arithmetic and binary logical operations that exists in a background-independent sense on a vast network of computing nodes similar to what is found in loop quantum gravity.
+And in my current model, the Software Universe is also a form of self-replicating mathematical information based upon binary arithmetic and binary logical operations that exist in a background-independent sense on a vast network of computing nodes similar to what is found in loop quantum gravity.

 Comments are welcome at email@example.com